MAT496-Monsoon2025-SNU/-akshitashreyash-LangSmith-MAT496-SNU/README.md

 Logs each input + output pair to LangSmith for tracking and evaluation.
 Demonstrates the core steps of prompt engineering: prompt design → hydration → model call → experiment logging.

+Lesson 4

+Here we talk about prompt canvas.
+On Langchain website, we cannot use any key other than open ai and since I use Perplexity, I run the code in my jupyter notebook to create a prompt and run the input using python.